-In website operation, we often need to display corresponding text prompts on the front page based on the status of some content, such as whether it is enabled, recommended, online, etc. We directly output the boolean values returned by the backendtrueorfalseMay not be intuitive and friendly.
-The template engine provided by AnQiCMS (AnQiCMS) offers a concise and powerful tool.yesnoA filter that helps us elegantly convert the existence status of these boolean values or fields into easily understandable custom text, such as 'Enabled/Disabled/Pending'.
+In website operation, we often need to display corresponding text prompts on the front page according to the status of the content, such as whether it is enabled, recommended, or online, and directly output the boolean value returned by the backend.trueorfalseIt may not be intuitive and friendly.
+AnQiCMS (AnQiCMS) provides a simple and powerful tool for the template engine——yesnoA filter that can help us elegantly convert the existence status of these boolean values or field states into easily understandable custom text, such as 'Enabled/Disabled/Pending'.

-yesnoThe core function of the filter lies in its ability to automatically convert the data status returned from the backend into the text output we preset.
+yesnoThe core function of the filter is to automatically convert the data status returned by the backend into the text output we preset.
 It mainly identifies three states:

-1. Logical Truth (True Value): Usually corresponds to a boolean valuetrue.
+- Logical True Value Usually corresponds to a boolean value

-2. Logical Falsity (False Value): Usually corresponds to a boolean valuefalse.
+true. - Logical False Value Usually corresponds to a boolean value

-3. Empty/Undefined (Nil/Empty Value)When a variable isnil, an empty string ("") or not defined at all.
+nilAnd an empty string (""), or is not defined at all.

 yesnoThe simplest way to use a filter is to apply it directly to a variable, which will output 'yes', 'no', or 'maybe' by default.

-• IfuserActivehas a value ofnilor undefined, the output will bemaybe.
+userActiveThe value isnilOr undefined, the output will bemaybe.

-In the template, you can use it like this:
+You can use it in the template like this:

 {# 假设 userActive 为 true #}